qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

-## Keychron Q2 ANSI STM32L432 ENC11 (with knob) Keymap v1.0.1
+## Keychron Q2 SVR'd RGB ANSI STM32L432 ENC11 (with knob) Keymap v2.0.0

-## This is my personal build with custom layout changes and different base layer LED colors
+## Highly Recommended: you should clear your eeprom before or after flashing this firmware.
+If you place your keyboard in DFU mode by holding ESC and plugging in the USB cord, this should reset your eeprom.

 ## Features:
 - Retains Keychron factory keycodes for Mission Control, Launchpad, Siri, Cortana, Task View, File Explorer, and others.

-- Different hues set for Mac Base and Win Base layers in config.h
+- SEVERED!
+Different RGB settings for Mac Base and Win Base layers
-    - Set Mac Base hue using HUE_MAC_BASE in config.h
-    - Set Win Base hue using HUE_WIN_BASE in config.h
+    - You can set different animations, colors, brightness and speed for each base layer using the standard RGB keyboard shortcuts

+    - There following default settings can be changed in config.h (these defaults will be applied when the eeprom is reset):

+        #define RGB_MATRIX_DEFAULT_MODE RGB_MATRIX_BREATHING
+        #define RGB_MATRIX_DEFAULT_SPD 127
+        #define RGB_MATRIX_DEFAULT_HUE 170 // HSV blue hue  (Mac Base layer)
+        #define DEFAULT_HUE_WIN_BASE  80   // HSV green hue (Win Base layer)
+        #define RGB_MATRIX_DEFAULT_SAT 255
+        #define RGB_MATRIX_DEFAULT_VAL 255

 - Caps Word enabled with RGB indicator ([https://docs.qmk.fm/#/feature_caps_word](https://docs.qmk.fm/#/feature_caps_word))
     - Activated by double tapping left Shift